-Because liposomes imitate your cell membrane, liposomes can “fuse” with certain cells upon contact, delivering their content.
-This is the groundbreaking science of the liposomal delivery system.
+Because the liposomes' outer shells imitate our cell membranes, liposomes can “fuse” with certain cells upon contact, delivering the liposome's content to the cell.

-Liposomes were discovered in the 1960s, but scientists have only scratched the surface of their far-reaching applications.
+Liposomes were discovered in the 1960s.
 This novel delivery system offers a targeted method to get nutrients into the bloodstream without being destroyed by the digestive enzymes and acid found in the digestive tract and stomach respectively.

-In the case of liposomal vitamin C (also known as simply liposomal C), these phospholipids encapsulate vitamin C at their core.
+In the case of liposomal vitamin C, these phospholipids encapsulate vitamin C at their core.

 Taking a liposomal form of vitamin C is much more effective and efficient than traditional methods of vitamin C supplementation in terms of absorption.

-Bioavailable simply means how well it absorbs into your system.
-As we already mentioned liposomal vitamin C supplement allows your small intestine to absorb more of the nutrient than a standard supplement.
+Bioavailable simply means how well vitamin C absorbs into your system.
+As we already mentioned liposomal vitamin C supplement allows your small intestine to absorb more of the nutrient than a standard vitamin C supplement.

-A 2016 study in 11 human subjects found that vitamin C encapsulated in liposomes increased vitamin C levels in the blood by more than 50% compared to an unencapsulated supplement at the same dose (4 grams). ( Source 4 )
+A 2016 study in 11 human subjects found that vitamin C encapsulated in liposomes increased vitamin C levels in the blood by substantially compared to an un-encapsulated (non-liposomal) supplement at the same dose (4 grams). ( Source 4 )

 Liposomal vitamin C’s bioavailability is only outstripped by intravenous (IV) vitamin C. IV vitamin C which has 100% bioavailability by definition, but is much more invasive, as it requires a needle insertion, a specially trained facility, and 1-3 hours of time for the slow infusion.

-High doses of IV vitamin C are used most frequently in conjunction with cancer treatment and provide a pro-oxidant effect which can ONLY be achieved with very high IV doses of vitamin C. The pro-oxidant effect of high dose IV vitamin C is very different than that of low doses of vitamin C which provide antioxidant activity.
+High doses of IV vitamin C are used most frequently in conjunction with cancer treatment and provide a pro-oxidant effect which can ONLY be achieved with very high IV doses of vitamin C. The pro-oxidant effect of high dose IV vitamin C is very different than that of low doses of vitamin C which provide anti-oxidant activity.

 Endothelial function involves the contraction and relaxation of blood vessels, enzymatic release to manage blood clotting, immunity, and platelet adhesion.
 Ejection fraction defines “the percentage of blood that is pumped (or ejected) out of the ventricles” when the heart contracts on every beat.

 After a stroke or heart attack, it’s important to heal the tissues damaged by the lack of oxygen.
-Once blood flow is restored, the reoxygenation of previously oxygen-deprived cells leads to damage to tissues called reperfusion, accompanied by “excessive generation of free radicals”. ( Source 7)
+Once blood flow is restored, the reoxygenation of previously oxygen-deprived cells leads to dtissue damage called "reperfusion injury" which is accompanied by “excessive generation of free radicals”. ( Source 7)

-Vitamin C is a potent antioxidant that can counteract and neutralize the oxidative stress caused by reperfusion when delivered intravenously. ( Source 8 )
+When delivered intravenously, vitamin C is a potent antioxidant that can counteract and neutralize free radicals that cause the oxidative stress caused by reperfusion. ( Source 8 )

 Intravenous vitamin C can be used in high doses to fight cancer in tandem with traditional chemotherapy.
 It may not eradicate cancer on its own, but it can definitely improve the quality of life, increasing energy and mood for many cancer patients.

 Liposomal vitamin C has not been specifically tested in human subjects with cancer.
-Many cancer patients receiving adjunctive IV vitamin C, however, also use liposomal vitamin C in high doses between IV treatments.
-After receiving a high dose of IV vitamin C, it is not uncommon to for blood levels to drop below normal in the days after the infusion.
+Many cancer patients receiving IV vitamin C, however, also use liposomal vitamin C in high doses between IV treatments.
+After receiving a high dose of IV vitamin C, it is not uncommon for blood levels to drop below normal in the days after the infusion (trough levels).
 Therefore, it’s highly recommended to increase oral intake levels of vitamin C between IV vitamin C infusions especially to prevent low rebound trough plasma levels of vitamin C.

-Collagen is the most abundant protein in the Animal Kingdom, though our body’s natural collagen production slows around the age of 25.
+Collagen is the most abundant protein in our bodies, however our own natural collagen production slows around the age of 25.
 Vitamin C is a cofactor in the enzymes that produce collagen, meaning it is necessary to the function and health of your bones, blood vessels, and joints where collagen abounds. ( Source 11 ).
 When vitamin C levels run low, such as in times of stress, infection, chronic illness (i.e. diabetes, autoimmune illness which generate high levels of free radicals and oxidative stress), less of it is available for collagen production.
 Since collagen is the structural protein that holds us together, this can manifest as weaker joints, tendons, blood vessels and connective tissue.
 More superficially, weaker collagen can manifest as sagging skin with more wrinkles.

 In general, some level of oxidative stress occurs within every living thing.
 As a 2006 review puts it:

-True liposomal or pro-liposomal supplements are non-toxic and can greatly increase your body’s ability to absorb the nutrients inside.
-Because of extensive equipment and technology needed to manufacture them, liposomal supplements tend to be more expensive than conventional vitamin C. However, they do deliver superior absorption.
+True liposomal or pro-liposomal supplements are non-toxic and can greatly increase your body’s ability to absorb the nutrients they incorporate.
+Because of extensive equipment and technology needed to manufacture them, liposomal supplements tend to be more expensive than conventional vitamin C but they can deliver superior absorption.
 However there is great variability between products and a little bit of homework and knowledge helps.

-The term “liposomal” is not well defined, however, as opposed to the term “liposome”.
-A liposome is a spherical structure made out of a shell formed by phospholipids and surrounded by water.
+A "liposome" is a spherical structure made out of a shell formed by phospholipids and surrounded by water.
 At the center of a “liposome” is usually a main ingredient, like vitamin C or glutathione, also suspended in water.

-“Liposomal” does not mean “liposome” — these terms are not one and the same even though they do sound similar.
-The term liposomal is sometimes loosely used to mean “containing fat”.
+“Liposomal” on the other hand does not mean “liposome” — these terms are not one and the same even though they do sound similar.
+The term liposomal is (sometimes) loosely used to only mean “containing fat”.
 So products containing just fat (lipid) and vitamin C mixed together can sometimes be called "liposomal".

 The esters used may even have a negative impact, depending on the ingredient itself.

 So, to answer the question: Liposomal vitamin C is not a “hoax”, but not all products labeled liposomal vitamin C truly offer the same benefits, especially those selling "Fat Soluble" vitamin C esters.